cnrrv/Projects/README.md

 1. PiperNet - just a simple landing without JS and adaptation
 [you can view the site from from this link](https://super-churros-35626f.netlify.app/)

-2. PiperNet flexbox - simple landing, but with adaptation for medium and large screens
-[you can view the site from from this link](https://unrivaled-scone-000c11.netlify.app/)
+2. PiperNet flexbox - simple landing, but with using flexbox [you can view the site from from this link](https://unrivaled-scone-000c11.netlify.app/)

 3. Science - Scientific Personal Account.
 Designed for posting scientific papers.